Staff Instructor

 What are your favourite dive sites here in Malta?

 I love diving at Cirkewwa, it's a great dive site both above and below the water.
 Lots to explore.
-I love that you can enjoy different dives along the reef wall, or the option to head deeper to explore the 2 wrecks here at 30m.
-It’s easy to see after a dive here why this site is so popular.
-I’m still finding new swim throughs even after all this time.
+I love that you can enjoy different dives along the reef wall, or head deeper to explore the two wrecks at around 30m.
+It's easy to see after a dive here why this site is so popular.
+I'm still finding new swim-throughs even after all this time.

 What are your strengths as a scuba instructor?